Get a property report and suburb profile for any property in Lakelands

 Lakelands property market performance

-The rental market for houses has seen a modest increase, with average rents rising by 1.7% over the last 12 months to $610.
-The absence of a unit rental market underscores the suburb's emphasis on houses.
+The rental market for houses in Lakelands has seen a modest increase, with average rent rising by 1.6% over the past year to $630.
+The absence of unit rentals further highlights the suburb's emphasis on houses.
+Overall, Lakelands presents a stable housing market with quick sales and steady rental growth.

 HousesUnits